zephyrproject-rtos/zephyr/boards/arm/mimxrt1170_evk/doc/index.rst

 Supported Features
 ==================

-The mimxrt1170_evk board configuration supports the following hardware
-features:
+NXP considers the MIMXRT1170-EVK as the superset board for the i.MX RT11xx family of MCUs.
+This board is a focus for NXP's Full Platform Support for Zephyr, to better enable the entire RT11xx family.
+NXP prioritizes enabling this board with new support for Zephyr features.
+The mimxrt1170_evk board configuration supports the following hardware features:

 +-----------+------------+-------------------------------------+
 | Interface | Controller | Driver/Component                    |